aboutflash/StarCitizen-WarthogScript/README.md

  * Apply a few [manual settings](sc-settings/ManualSettings.md) in-game.

+## Usage advice
+Since StarCitizen is not yet able to provide status via an API T.A.R.G.E.T. is not able to detect in which state your ship is.
+This is especially difficult since StarCitizen keybindings still rely on toggle behaviour.
+This is cool for Mouse/Keyboard players but brings problems with input devices with flip-switches.

+To tackle this problem we have to make some assumptions on the ship's state in order to have fun using the HOTAS.
+Basically this assumption is, that the ship you are entering is spawned without any systems on.
+When you as a pilot enter your pilot seat you should take a brief pre-flight check to bring your HOTAS in the right configuration.
+ 1. Flip all switches to their neutral/default state!
+ 1. Turn on the `POWER` switch. - Wait for the ship AI confirmation message
+ 1. Then turn on `ENGINES`

+### Known Bugs in 3.5.0i
+ * The Reverse Throttle function is working in the exact opposite way as it should.
+Means: you have to switch the `Inverse Throttle` boat switch permanently **ON** to fly forward and have to release it into neutral position to fly backwards. <br>
+ I hope CIG will fix this before release of 3.5.0.

 ## TrackIR
 Looking around in your cockpit is great with TrackIR!
 But it's absolutely impossible to aim down a gun's sight in FPS mode.
 Sometimes it's also easier to handle kiosk menus without a moving head.
 To switch between look-around mode and FPS aim-down-sight mode one switch on the HOTAS is dedicated to flip between those two modes.